-MYTH: Household solar is just ‘tinkering round the edges’ of the electricity market.
+MYTH: Household solar is just ‘tinkering around the edges’ of the electricity market.

-FACT: Household solar is helping reduce our overall demand for energy.
+FACT: Household solar is helping to reduce our overall demand for energy.

 Federal Energy Minister Martin Ferguson and others agree that this trend of declining demand is suppressing wholesale electricity prices which, roughly speaking, are around half of what they were five years ago.